Haemadipsa interrupta

-Haemadipsa interrupta is a hermatophagous terrestrial leech found in the Malay Peninsula.
+Haemadipsa interrupta is a hematophagous terrestrial leech found in the Malay Peninsula.
 It was described by John Percy Moore.

 Ecology and behavior

 Haemadipsa interrupta occur on the ground in moist forests.
 They are fast and aggressive, feeding on a variety of prey by attaching themselves to the feet of passers-by.

 Description

 Haemadipsa interrupta are distinctive by having their median dorsal stripe being broken into a series of dashes.